 - Review and click the green box labeled "Save Changes" at the bottom.

-Send us a quick email to let us know you've added the document.
-We are not automatically notified when documents are uploaded.
+- For Earnest clients: Send us a quick email to let us know you've uploaded the document.

 A few restrictions apply to skipped payments.
 They are outlined in the request form, and include (but are not necessarily limited to) the following: